Then You Can Tell Me Goodbye: Other versions

 Andy Williams released a version in 1967 on his album, Born Free.

-James Brown released a version in 1969 on his album, Say It Loud – I'm Black and I'm Proud (album).
+James Brown released a version in 1969 on his album, Say It Loud – I'm Black and I'm Proud.

 Bettye Swann recorded the song in 1969.
-This version was used for the endings credits of The End of the F***ing World second season.
+This version was used for the ending credits of the second season of The End of the F***ing World and in Episode 5 of Funny Woman.

+Pat Kelly, sound engineer and vocalist with The Techniques released a Reggae version of the tune in 1969 to great acclaim, with Bunny Lee on production duties.

 Freddy Fender recorded the song in 1974 on his album, Before the Next Teardrop Falls.

 Perry Como recorded a version on his 1975 album, Just Out of Reach.

-Glen Campbell recorded the song as a medley with Hamilton, Joe Frank & Reynolds' Don't Pull Your Love.
+Glen Campbell recorded the song as a medley with Hamilton, Joe Frank & Reynolds' "Don't Pull Your Love".
 This song was a number 27 pop hit and went to number 1 on the Easy Listening chart in 1976.
 The medley also peaked at number 4 on the country chart.

 Toby Beau included it in their second album More Than a Love Song in 1979.
 It reached 57 on the Billboard Hot 100 charts and 7 on the Adult Contemporary list.

 The 5th Dimension recorded the song in 1973, but it was not released until 2004 as a bonus track on their The Ultimate 5th Dimension album.

 Joss Stone recorded a version of the song for her 2012 album The Soul Sessions Vol. II.

 Johnny Nash recorded a version in 1964 for Argo Records.

 Frankie Valli recorded a cover version of this song for his 2007 solo album of covers, Romancing The 60's.

-Rosanne Cash recorded a live version at the Franklin Theatre, Franklin, TN on March 24, 2016.
-This version appears on the Vector Recordings album "A Tribute to John D. Loudermilk".
+Rosanne Cash recorded a live version at the Franklin Theatre in Franklin, Tennessee on March 24, 2016.
+This version appears on the Vector Recordings album A Tribute to John D. Loudermilk.

 The Tallest Man on Earth recorded a version for his 2022 album of covers, Too Late for Edelweiss.

+The Manhattans released a version on their 1978 Columbia Records album, There's No Good in Goodbye.

+Barry Darnell released a version on his 2018 album "Postcards From Tupelo" on Backyard Records.